Coherent configurations over copies of association schemes of prime order: Introduction

 Suppose that $G$ acts faithfully on $\Omega_i$ with $i=1,2$ and $|\Omega_1|=|\Omega_2|$ is a prime.
 Then, as mentioned in the first paragraph, these actions are equivalent if the rank of one of the actions is greater than two, and so there exists an orbit $R$ of $G$ on $\Omega_1\times \Omega_2$ such that $|R|=|\Omega_1|=|\Omega_2|$.

-In this paper we consider a combinatorial analogue to this fact through the theory of coherent configurations.
-The concept of coherent configurations is first introduced by Higman and a series of papers to introduce coherent configurations has been published (e.g., \cite{Higman1975}, \cite{Higman1976}, \cite{Higman1987}) and a lot of important criterions to associate with group actions are given.
+In this paper we consider a combinatorial analogy to this fact through the theory of coherent configurations.
+The concept of coherent configurations was first introduced by Higman who published a series of papers (e.g., \cite{Higman1975}, \cite{Higman1976}, \cite{Higman1987}) to associate a lot of important criterions with group actions.